-Scope Of Installation Specifications
+Scope Of Installation Specifications:

-The Eureka Jade is tested in accordance with the requirements of AS/NZS 2918:2018 for the configurations and flue types specified in this manual.
+Your new wood heater was tested in accordance with AS/NZS 2918:2018 for the configurations and flue types specified in this manual.
 Any installation that falls outside of the specifications in this manual other than the addition of bends or extensions to the flue, is considered to be an untested installation as per AS/NZS 2918:2018.
 AF Gason Pty.
 Ltd. accepts no liability whatsoever for the safety of installations under such circumstances.

 AF Gason Pty.
 Ltd. accepts no liability whatsoever for any interpretation of AS/NZS 2918:2018.

 It is important that you understand these installation instructions and minimum clearances to combustible materials before selecting a position for your wood heater, to ensure a safe and correct installation is achieved.

-Installation Permit
+Installation Permit: